 The latter variant raises some questions as to why the alien wouldn't choose to disguise itself as a human, giving itself far more freedom within human society.
 However, given that their disguise may not be perfect, or that they may be unfamiliar with human social norms, this may be a sensible decision.
-A dog that acts or looks a little bit odd is less likely to attract attention than a human who acts strangely or looks creepy
+A dog that acts or looks a little bit odd is less likely to attract attention than a human who acts strangely or looks creepy.

 The alien often finds itself adopted as a pet, usually at least somewhat willingly.
 After all, a family who is willing to provide food and shelter seems like a reasonable alternative to living on the streets avoiding The Men in Black and dog catchers, and the alien probably reasons that it is capable of escaping if it needs to.

 This trope comes in both benign and malevolent variants.
-The former tends to result in A Boy and His X
+The former tends to result in A Boy and His X.

 - A Budweiser commercial opens with a dog coming out of a house.
 It runs to the middle of nowhere and gets taken on board an alien ship.
 The ship takes the dog to the alien leader's quarters on another planet, where the dog presses a button on its collar and reveals that it is actually an alien in disguise.
 What did he learn on Earth?
 "WAZZAAAAAP!"

 - In I Am Number Four, John/Number Four's dog Bernie Kosar shapeshifts into a more monstrous, distinctly more extraterrestrial creature (that still resembles a dog) known as a Chimera to pull a Big Damn Heroes, engaging another alien monster in combat and eventually killing it.

-- In "Phantoms" a gelatinous being can send out autonomous drones to do tasks.
+- In Phantoms, a gelatinous being can send out autonomous drones to do tasks.
 One of these is a white dog that fools soldiers and gets close enough to send out tentacles and kill them.
 Later, the dog is used to keep tabs on the surviving humans.